A tangled & Thorny path

 As a coven, we are very spiritually-centered.
-Magic is a part of what we do, but it isn't our focus.
+Magic is a part of what many of our members do, but as a group it isn't our mainfocus.
 We are primarily concerned with the spiritual growth of our members, and with providing a sense of community and support for one another through that process.
 We are all walking individual paths, and though we come together for a shared experience, there is no expectation within our coven that we will all share the same perspectives and practices all of the time.
 We aim for a balance between having members with enough common ground that our shared experience is harmonious and rewarding, and understanding that we do not always have to be on an same page to share a rewarding path.

 Wild Thorn Hollow

 Our coven's High Priestess is the founder of Wild Thorn Hollow, and as a coven we are active members of the tradition.
 Anyone seeking membership in Coven of the Tangled Pines would also by default become members of the Hollow, and if you think our coven is for you, it would definitely be a good next step to check out the tradition's website HERE.